leonjovanovic/nordeus-data-challenge/README.md

 ## Running the application

-&nbsp;&nbsp;&nbsp;&nbsp; To run this application, you first need to install Python and clone this repository to your PC.
-After that, using CMD go to location of local repository and execute `python main.py`.
+&nbsp;&nbsp;&nbsp;&nbsp; To run application, you first need to install Python and clone this repository to your PC.
+After that, using CMD, go to location of local repository and execute `python main.py`.
 If program started correctly, you need to input MySQL Server informations (username, password and host) and to type number of league whose Leaderboard you want to see.

 ![CMD Leaderboard](images/cmd_leaderboard.png)